 What is Capsaicin?
 (Capsimax®)

-Capsaicin is a natural alkaloid that is found in the Capsicum genus (chili peppers).
+Capsaicin is a natural alkaloid that is found in the Capsicum genus (chilli peppers).
 It is considered an irritant and is the substance that makes your tongue burn while eating a hot curry.
 However, while some people don't like a spicy meal, capsaicin may actually be helpful for weight and fat loss.

 Where Does Capsaicin Come From?

 Capsaicin occurs naturally in most chilli peppers in varying amounts, depending on species and growing conditions.
-These include red peppers, cayenne, jalapenos, pepperoncini, etc. The only member of the capsicum genus without capsaicin is the bell pepper, as evident by its lack of "hotness".
+These include red peppers, cayenne, jalapenos, pepperoncini, etc. The only member of the capsicum genus without capsaicin is the bell pepper, as evidenced by its lack of "hotness".

 Capsaicin Benefits for Weight and Fat Loss

 Capsaicin has thermogenic properties, which make it attractive as a weight and fat-loss aid.
 Studies have found that capsaicin supplementation is capable of increasing and maintaining fat oxidation (fat burning) in people (Lejeune et al, 2003).
 However, what is more interesting, is that if consumed with a meal, capsaicin is capable of increasing total energy use and carbohydrate oxidation, while slowing down lipid oxidation for a short period of time (up to two hours) (Yoshioka et al, 1995).
 So from this, it seems that short-term consumption of capsaicin acts as a temporary thermogenic and carb metaboliser.
 However, if used for a longer duration (over months), capsaicin may be able to switch the body towards favouring using fat as an energy source and increasing fat burn.